 The first leg of the trip that Abraham makes out of Ur of the Chaldees brings him to the city of Haran.
 Genesis 11:31 tells us that it was Abraham’s father, Terah, who brought the family to this place after Abraham’s brother, also named Haran, died.
 Perhaps Terah was grief-stricken at the loss of his son and wanted to find a new beginning in a new place.
 Maybe he even founded this new city himself and named it in honor of his memory.
 Whether or not Abraham should have even joined his father in going to Haran is uncertain from what we are told in Scripture.
 In Stephen’s testimony before the Sanhedrin recorded in the Book of Acts, we are told :

-“…Men, brethren, and fathers, hearken; The God of glory appeared unto our father Abraham, when he was in Mesopotamia, before he dwelt in [Haran], And said unto him, Get thee out of thy country, and from thy kindred, and come into the land which I shall shew thee.
-Then came he out of the land of the Chaldaeans, and dwelt in Charran: and from thence, when his father was dead, [God] removed him into this land, wherein ye now dwell.”
+“…“Hear me, brethren and fathers!
+The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran, and said to him, ‘Leave your country and your relatives, and come into the land that I will show you.’
+Then he left the land of the Chaldeans and settled in Haran.
+From there, after his father died, God had him move to this country in which you are now living.”
 (Acts 7:2-4)

 So God had instructed Abraham even before he went to Haran that he was to depart from his father’s house and go to the land that He would show him.
 Whether God had led Abraham to first go to Haran with his father and then later go to the land of Canaan or whether this was entirely Abraham’s decision cannot, in my opinion, be concluded from the what we are told.
 But it is at least curious that after Abraham is told to leave his father’s house that he actually follows his father to another place.
 Many have referred to this time in Abraham’s life as the “wasted years at Haran”, and perhaps they were.
 We do know for certain that God’s plans for Abraham’s life were put on hold as he waited in Haran for his father to die.